 Type G:G,7:7 in the Name Box and hit enter.
 You see that entire column H and entire row 7 have been selected.
 In the same way, type C:E,6:8, and hit enter.
 You see columns C through E and 6 through 8 get selected together.

-Select intersection region of specific row(s) and column(s)
+Select the intersection region of specific row(s) and column(s)

-This gives the same output as tip #2, but this time it identifies the region based on the intersection of rows and columns you mention in the Name Box.
+This produces the same output as tip #2, but it identifies the region based on the intersection of the rows and columns you specify in the Name Box.
 For example, we use the same values mentioned in tip #2.
 Type C:E 8:13 in the Name Box and hit enter.
 You see that C8 to E13 will be selected.
 Identify the space between E and 8.

 Here, the intersected area can be found by taking the first column in the mentioned range ‘C’ and the first row in the mentioned range ‘8’, and you get the first cell ‘C8’ of the intersection area.
 You can find the other cell value of the intersection area.